syncfusion-content/xamarin-docs/Xamarin/installation-and-upgrade/Install-and-Getting-started-in-Mac.md

 You can then add the assembly references to the respective projects such as PCL, XForms.Droid, XForms.iOS.
 You can find the dependencies for each control from this following [this](https://help.syncfusion.com/xamarin/introduction/control-dependencies) link.

-# Creating a New Xamarin Visual Studio MAC project for a Control
+## Creating a New Xamarin Visual Studio MAC project for a Control

 1.Firstly, create a new project in Visual Studio MAC, using File-> New Project.

-2.Choose Blank Forms App under Xamarin.Forms category under the Multiplatform sub-heading.
+2.Choose Blank Forms App under Xamarin.Forms category under the Multi platform sub-heading.

 ![Blank Forms App](Images/blank-forms-app.PNG)